-The $PF^{O4}/{SS}BK$ wetland type consists of forested, needle leaved evergreen, scrub shrub saturated wetlands (ditch).
+The impacts to $P^{FO4}B$ type wetlands will be 240 square meters (0.06 acres) for Alternative One and 170 square meters (0.04 acres) for Alternative Two.
 The $P^{FO4}B$ wetland type consists of forested green needle leaved evergreen, saturated wetlands that receives and retains overland or sheet flow from surrounding uplands.
 It can retain higher volumes of water.
-Finally, the PEM1K wetland type consists of persistent emergent, perennial, artificially flooded wetlands.

-The impacts to the R2US1(Little Campbell Creek) type wetlands for Alternatives One and Two are 112 square meters and 120 square meters (about 0.03 acres) respectively.
-For the R2US5 (Craig Creek) type wetlands these figures are 267 square meters ( about 0.07 acres) and 280 square meters (0.07 acres) for alternatives one and two respectively.
+The impacts to the R2US1(Little Campbell Creek) type wetlands for Alternatives One and Two are 150 square meters (0.04 acres) and 140 square meters (0.03 acres) respectively.
+For the R2US5 (Craig Creek) type wetlands these figures are 340 square meters (about 0.08 acres) for both Alternatives One and Two.
 The riverine wetland types, R2US1 (Little Campbell Creek) and R2US5 (Craig Creek), are both associated with a perennial or intermittent water course.